ashleyhuang0201/COMP1531Project/server/assumptions.md

 # General
 Passwords can be of infinite length

-Names can be of infinite length and can include any characters
+First and last name are less than 50 characters and can include any characters

 # auth_login
 Users will enter emails (correct, invalid, not registered) and passwords (correct, incorrect)